 The Gilded Age - Roaring 20s

 March 4, 1869: Ulysses S. Grant is elected and inaugurated as President.
-He serves two terms as the 18th President of the United States.
+He served two terms as the 18th President of the United States.

 July 23, 1866: The Cincinnati Red Stockings, founded by Harry Wright, becomes the first professional baseball team.

 1870: Ohio State University is chartered by the Ohio General Assembly.
 It would become the largest university in the state.

 1870: Cedar Point opens.
 It would first open as a resort and would later become an amusement park.

 March 4, 1877: Ohioan Rutherford B. Hayes was elected as the 19th President.
 His election was highly controversial, and he would only serve 1 term.